katepatch/WorkdayPlanner/README.md

 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively
-GIVEN I am using a daily planner to create a schedule WHEN I scroll down
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
+GIVEN I am using a daily planner to create a schedule WHEN I view the time blocks for that day
 THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block